kilton/darcyai-sdk/SETUP_RPI.md

 ## Build OpenCV on your Raspberry Pi

 This step is the most time consuming.
-Fortunately, if you use the convenient script provided by Q-Engineering about one third down the page, you should find it fairly easy to perform the build and installation of this very important piece of software.
+Fortunately, if you use the convenient script provided by Q-Engineering, you should find it fairly easy to perform the build and installation of this very important piece of software.
+Start by making sure you have a large enough swap file.
+If you are using a Raspberry Pi 4 with 8GB of RAM then you might not need this step.
+A larger swap file allocation allows the RPi to use disk space in place of RAM.
+A lot of RAM is needed to build OpenCV.
+After you follow the swap file setup steps, you will find the convenient build script about one third down the page.

 Expect to spend a couple of hours building OpenCV on your Raspberry Pi.
 Once this step is completed, you will have a modern version of OpenCV that is optimized for your Raspberry Pi board.
 This is worth doing, as you will use OpenCV in almost every computer vision application.